 Is she a friend?
 A best friend?
 A co-worker?
 A relative?
 A sister?
 Mother?
 Wife?
 Girlfriend?
 Life partner?

 You have to narrow that down first.
 It will help you decide how much to spend and how personal the gift should be.
+You can explore a variety of things as Shein sells just about anything.

 For example, you don’t want to get your wife a toaster oven, but that might be nice coming from a friend.